Addiction Recovery with Integrative Psychiatry

 Biochemical insights can be game-changers in addiction recovery.

-- Plasma zinc, copper, ceruloplasmin (stress chemistry + neurotransmitter regulation)
+- Plasma zinc, copper, and ceruloplasmin

-- Vitamin D, magnesium, and B-vitamin panels
+(to evaluate methylation status and biotype patterns) - Vitamin D, magnesium, and B-vitamin panels

-- Organic Acid Testing (OAT) to assess neurotransmitter metabolites, mitochondrial stress, and detox capacity
+- Organic Acid Testing (OAT)

 🧪 These tests help us map out the hidden drivers of addictive patterns — allowing us to tailor nutrient therapy, amino acid support, detoxification strategies, and neurological repair based on your exact biochemistry.